Armenian Heritage In Istanbul, 6 Hrs

-Agos had played an important role in presenting Armenian historical grievances through publishing of articles and opinions in the Turkish language, addressed to the Turkish public opinion.
+Agos had played an essential role in presenting Armenian historical grievances through the publishing of articles and opinions in the Turkish language, addressed to the Turkish public opinion.
 Hrant Dink was assassinated in front of his newspaper offices on January 19, 2007.

 Kurtuluş will be the third neighborhood we’ll see as part of our walk to discover the Armenian Heritage in Istanbul.